 Adding a Backlight

 While the most basic butterfly lighting setups just involve a single flash and a reflector, you’re always free to take things to the next level.

-Consider adding a light behind your subject as a rim light, or a light pointed at your background to add a nice halo effect.
-Either one of these options will help your subject stand out–without ruining the butterfly effect.
+Consider adding a flash behind your subject as a rim light.
+You might also include a light pointed at the background to create a nice halo.
+Either one of those options will help your subject stand out without ruining the butterfly effect.

-Butterfly lighting is an easy technique to master–and it’s one that can get you great results, again and again.
+Butterfly lighting is an easy technique to master, and it’s one that can get you great results over and over again.

 What is butterfly lighting?